 There are plenty of debates as to whether fretboard tonewoods matter at all when it comes to tone, especially in case of electric guitar.
 If you belong to the half that says they can perceive the tonal differences owing to different fretboard materials, read on.

-Indian Laurel fretboards tend to produce balanced tones across the entire frequency range.
-Rosewood also offers exceptional balance, but with a slightly warmer sound than the Laurel.
+Both Rosewood and Indian Laurel fretboards tend to produce balanced tones across the entire frequency range.
+Some guitarists argue that Rosewood produces a marginally richer sound, while others find the differences to be negligible and hardly noticeable.

 I’d say Indian Laurel is as close to Rosewood as possible tonally, without being Rosewood itself.
 The difference is simply not there, unlike in case of rosewood vs maple, or rosewood vs ebony.